christophrumpel/christophrumpel.github.io/_posts/2017-09-23-30-chatbot-use-cases.md

 While lots of people already know about what a chatbot is, many still have problems to think of use-cases for it.
 This is something I want to change today.
 </header>

-<blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">What are some things you are using chat bots for?</p>&mdash; Jacob Bennett (@JacobBennett) <a href="https://twitter.com/JacobBennett/status/905765094067499012?ref_src=twsrc%5Etfw">7.
-September 2017</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Overview

 Hopefully you already know what a chatbot is.
-Just in the case, you do no know, here is a short explanation.
+Just in the case, you don't, here is a short explanation.
 My friend Marcel Mpociot likes to put it like this:

-<blockquote>You just need to think of a chatbot as a new interface to use your application.<blockquote>
+<blockquote>You just need to think of a chatbot as a new interface to use your application.</blockquote>

 So instead of having a website or app with information where you can look for the one thing you need, you get a chat interface that you can write or talk to.
 The chatbot is the service connected to this chat interface.
 It will try to help you with your needs in a conversational way.
 While a chatbot could theoretically help you with all kind of tasks, not everyone already works great right now.
 Today I want to show you 8 use-cases for chatbots that could already bring benefits to you or your company today.